 |Prepare and assist for other procedures, such as photoselective vaporization, also called laser ablation.||The procedure is done to quickly create a wide-open prostatic fossa, often resulting in immediate restoration of normal urine flow.
 The procedure can be performed on an outpatient basis or in short-stay settings.|

 Chronic retention is commonly referred to as either high or low-pressure retention.
 High-pressure chronic retention commonly occurs in bladder outflow obstruction as a result of high detrusor pressures required to overcome the obstruction.
 The persistence of this high pressure causes reflux and subsequent hydronephrosis.
 Over time this can result in an insidious deterioration in renal function.
 Following catheterization, the client may undergo post-obstructive diuresis characterized by increased urine output in the following 24 to 72 hours.

 - Post-obstructive diuresis from rapid drainage of a chronically overdistended bladder

 - Endocrine, electrolyte imbalances, such as in renal dysfunction

 - (Not applicable; the presence of signs and symptoms establishes an actual diagnosis)

 After implementation of nursing interventions, the client is expected to:

 - Maintain adequate hydration as evidenced by stable vital signs, palpable peripheral pulses, good capillary refill, and moist mucous membranes.

-- Embarrassment/loss of dignity associated with genital exposure before, during, and after treatment; concern about sexual ability.
+- Embarrassment; loss of dignity associated with genital exposure before, during, and after treatment

 - Expressed concerns regarding perceived changes